Ad-Ins/DailyActivityApp/README.md

 3. **GitHub Actions** will automatically:
    - Build the application
-   - Create a ZIP file
+   - Create Windows installer with Inno Setup
    - Create a GitHub release
-   - Users will get update notifications
+   - Users will get update notifications with auto-download

 ## Configuration